kiprobinson/everytime/README.md

 If you want to play around with this code, checkout the repo and then run `npm install`.
 Then you can issue the following commands:

 * `npm run start`: This will launch the app in development mode.
-* `npm run package`: This will build binaries for 32- and 64-bit Windows architecture.
+* `npm run package-windows`: This will build binaries for 32- and 64-bit Windows architecture.
+* `npm run package-mac`: This will build binaries MacOS.

 ## Support